Fahani/webrobocomp.github.io/page8.md

 **Step 3** Select Remote > Sync and Publish Keys from the menu.
 Choose the Sync button.
 (You may need to add htp://keyserver.ubuntu.com to your key servers if you are not using Ubuntu.)

 It can take up to thirty minutes before your key is available to Launchpad.
-After that time, youíre ready to import your new key into Launchpad!
+After that time, you‚Äôre ready to import your new key into Launchpad!

 OR you can direclty to go `http://keyserver.ubuntu.com/` on your browser and add the PGP key there